camilla-eldridge/BaseCap/README.md

 **Summary table**
 The summary table is in csv format and gives information such as:

-1.Was the read trimmed (0 or 1).
+1.Was the read trimmed (0 or 1)?
-2.Where it was trimmed (start and stop).
+2.Trimming positions (start and stop).
 3.The length of the read before and after trimming.
 4.If the primer sequence was found in the read sequence.